-4.7 Officers are compiling an in-year savings plan in order to mitigate the current overspend.
+- 4.1 Officers are projecting an increase in net expenditure on services, net of reserve transfers of £1,762,936. - 4.2 Officers have begun putting together an in-year savings plan in order to mitigate the current overspend.
 Current proposals (not yet included in the forecast outturn) are shown in the table below.

-Service Details Amount £

-Finance Interest on Investments: Propose to trade in the M&G Global dividend fund to realise capital growth of around £1.5 million as investment income this year.
-We will then re- invest the original £2 million investment into a similar fund which yields a similar income return.
-Arlingclose to suggest a replacement fund. £1,500,000
+Service Details Amount £ Asset Management Asset maintenance Programme.
+Pause of works not immediately essential and no financial commitment yet made £300,000 Finance Interest on Investments: Propose to trade in the M&G Global dividend fund to realise capital growth of around £1.5 million as investment income this year.
+We will then reinvest the original £2 million investment into a similar fund which yields a similar income return.
+Arlingclose to suggest a replacement fund. £1,500,000 Strategy Reduction in grants budgets as prior year savings following review of grants did not feed into 2021-22 budget process £185,980 Total £1,985,980

-Total £1,500,000

-- 4.8 For the first six months of the year officers have been projecting a significant overspend which without additional actions would not have brought the budget back into a balanced position.
-Officers have sought, and received, executive approval for a voluntary expenditure freeze which has been applied and consist of the following actions.
-These actions have not been applied to the HRA, Approved Capital Programme or Capital Programmes funded from reserves: - Service managers to very closely monitor income and expenditure on a monthly basis and report underspends at the earliest opportunity - Service managers to identify any in year savings which can be made to the Director of Resources, where a log will be maintained for further discussion with Executive - All discretionary expenditure to be put on hold or delayed, as far as reasonably possible. - Service managers to review fees and charges for possible increases in the current financial year and advise the Director of Resources of opportunities for further discussion with Executive - Reduce the use of agency staff unless funded by specific government grants, Future Guildford, or capital. - No movement between the provisional capital programme to the general fund capital programme to be considered. - Accelerate those efficiencies within the savings programme with a view to delivering at speed. - Consider not filling any vacant posts in discretionary services and agree any need for recruitment with Directors. - 4.9 The direct costs associated with the Covid-19 pandemic in the current financial are £572,890 and are included in the forecast for the Resources Directorate.
-The breakdown of the direct costs to date are shown in the table below along with an estimated forecast for the year.
-The forecast assumes that we will spend the grant money that we have received from Government.
+4.3 For the first six months of the year officers have been projecting a significant overspend which without additional actions will not be brought back into a balanced position.
+Officers are seeking executive approval for a voluntary expenditure freeze which will consist of the following actions:

+- Service managers to very closely monitor income and expenditure on a monthly basis and report underspends at the earliest opportunity - Service managers to identify any in year savings which can be made to the Director of Resources, where a log will be maintained for further discussion with the Executive - All discretionary expenditure to be put on hold or delayed, as far as reasonably possible. - Service managers to review fees and charges for possible increases in the current financial year and advise the Director of Resources of opportunities for further discussion with the Executive - Reduce the use of agency staff unless funded by specific government grants, Future Guildford, or capital. - No movement between the provisional capital programme to the general fund capital programme to be considered. - Accelerate those efficiencies within the savings programme with a view to delivering at speed. - Consider not filling any vacant posts in discretionary services and agree any need for recruitment with Directors.